clojure-north/clojure-north-site/script/speakers/mike-fikes.md

 ### About Mike

 In the open source community Mike is best known as a ClojureScript compiler maintainer and Planck REPL author.
-During his day job, he is a senior engineer at [ledgrinc.com](https://ledgrinc.com/) and soon to be launched Vouchinc.net building blockchain and identity products.
+During his day job, he is a senior engineer at [vouch.io](https://vouch.io/) building blockchain and identity products.